-The mechanism by which BCG leads to the development of infectious complications is not fully understood.
-Its mechanism of action as an immunotherapeutic agent in cancer is not fully known but recent evidence suggests that elaboration of a particular helper T cell cytokine profile known as the "Th1 response" is an integral part of its mechanism .
+The mechanism by which Bacillus Calmette-Guerin (BCG) leads to the development of infectious complications is not fully understood.
+Its mechanism of action as an immunotherapeutic agent in cancer is not fully known, but recent evidence suggests that elaboration of a particular helper T cell cytokine profile known as the "Th1 response" is an integral part of its mechanism .
+This potentially leads to alteration of suppresser/helper T-cell ratios.
 (See "Treatment of non-muscle invasive bladder cancer", section on 'Bacillus Calmette-Guerin'.)

-Considerable debate exists in the literature about whether infectious complications due to BCG represent a hypersensitivity reaction or ongoing active infection.
+Considerable debate exists in the literature about whether complications associated with intravesical BCG represent a hypersensitivity reaction or ongoing active infection.
 The hypersensitivity hypothesis gained early credence based upon the presence of granulomas and the absence of recoverable organisms.
 In a number of case reports, acid-fast bacilli have not been demonstrated and organisms have not grown despite a high clinical suspicion of BCG infection [3,4].
 A response to glucocorticoids, administered along with antituberculous drugs, has also supported the notion of a hypersensitivity response.